DJackson-BlueTeam/Portfolio/SOC/Splunk/Splunk.md

 **What is Splunk?**

-- One of the leading SIEM (System Information Event Management System) that allows use to collect, analyze and correlate network/machine logs in real time.
+- One of the leading SIEM (System Information Event Management System) that allows user to collect, analyze and correlate network/machine logs in real-time.

 **Splunk Forward**